-1863: On 16 March Whistler told G. A. Lucas that he was 'touching the painting up a little' for the Salon, and likewise, on 20 March, told James Anderson Rose (1819-1890), 'I am finishing The White Girl for the Salon in Paris and it ought to go off on Monday - so that I should be painting at it until late in the evening.'
+1863: On Monday 16 March Whistler told G. A. Lucas that he was 'touching the painting up a little' for the Salon, and likewise, on 20 March, told James Anderson Rose (1819-1890), 'I am finishing The White Girl for the Salon in Paris and it ought to go off on Monday - so that I should be painting at it until late in the evening.'
 15 But instead he showed the painting in The Artists' and Amateur's Conversazione at Willis's Rooms in St James Square on Thursday, 26 March.
-He proposed to take the canvas to Paris on the following Sunday, and had asked if he could unpack and frame it for the exhibition in Fantin-Latour's studio: 'J'apporte "La Fille Blanche" - ! puis-je dérouler ma toile et l'encadrer dans ton atelier, que nous puissions la voir ensemble avant de l'envoyer au Salon?'
-16 On 1 May Fantin-Latour reported that it had been rejected at the Salon, and, instead, shown in the Salon des Refusés.
+He proposed to take the canvas to Paris on the following Sunday, and had asked if he could unpack and frame it in Fantin-Latour's studio: 'J'apporte "La Fille Blanche" - ! puis-je dérouler ma toile et l'encadrer dans ton atelier, que nous puissions la voir ensemble avant de l'envoyer au Salon?'
+16 On 1 May Fantin-Latour reported that it had been rejected at the Salon; instead, it was shown in the Salon des Refusés.
 17

 1864: P. Hardy-Alan (fl.
 1860-1903) retained the picture in Paris until at least February 1864 as surety for certain of Whistler's debts, although these, according to Whistler, were 'une bagatelle' that he would settle easily when he came to Paris.
 18

 1867: Instead, 'The White Girl' was exhibited in the Exposition Universelle in Paris in 1867.
 G. A. Lucas had trouble organising the return of Whistler's pictures to London but finally arranged it on 3 December.
 20

 1868: G. W. Whistler wrote from St Petersburg to Whistler: 'I hope you will find time before next Spring to finish my picture - for if we remain I shall wish it here, & if not I shall want it in the States next year.'
 21

 1869: G. W. Whistler died in Brighton, England, on 24 December 1869.

 1872: The picture had been damaged, and from March to April Whistler worked on 'my White Girl', but failed to complete repairs in time to send it to an International Exhibition in London.
 22 G. W. Whistler's family returned to Baltimore in the autumn.